chapel-lang/chapel/doc/rst/language/spec/interoperability.rst

 .. _Referring_to_External_C_Structs:

-Referring to External C Structs and C Unions
+Referring to External C Structs and Unions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 External C struct and union types can be referred to within Chapel by prefixing a